 The InnoLAND project

 The InnoLAND Erasmus+ Strategic Partnership aims to facilitate transparency and recognition of skills and qualifications of landscape architecture professionals in the European Union by developing a Common Training Framework for the Profession along with relevant tools to support its implementation.
+The project is co-funded by the European Union Erasmus+ programme.

-The consortium consists of five higher education institutions covering geographical Europe from the North to the South – Finland, Lithuania, Hungary, Austria, Portugal – contributing with knowledge and experience on varying landscapes, study programmes, regulation of the profession, and European mobility experience.
+The consortium consists of five higher education institutions covering geographical Europe from the North to the South – Finland, Lithuania, Hungary, Austria, and Portugal – contributing knowledge and experience on varying landscapes, study programmes, regulation of the profession, and European mobility experience.
 Additionally, two landscape architecture associations join the project to ensure access to the most prominent landscape architecture knowledge and education (LE:NOTRE Institute, the Netherlands), the target group of landscape architecture professionals, and access to the responsible bodies in the European Commission (IFLA-Europe, Belgium).

 Specific objectives of the InnoLAND project: